timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-2/index.md

 Here's an example fastlane config for iOS.

 Replace `com.org_example.example` with your project name and double check the name of the provisioning profile.
+Also replace `$PREFERRED_SCHEME` with the right build scheme (this is usually just the project name).
 I've used `"AppStore"` here.

 ```ruby
 # ios/fastlane/Fastfile